Watch our video on how to buy call options.

 In other words, you pay the premium to have the option to own the stock without the commitment.
 One contract controls 100 shares.

-As a result, options trading is many times cheaper than stock trading.
+As a result, options trading is many times cheaper than stock market trading.
 Options have the perception of being risky and hard.

 While they definitely have more moving parts than stocks, if learned properly, they can be quite lucrative.
 When you learn how to buy call options, you're looking the basic bullish principle of options trading.